-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 We asked Smith, Rimoin and other experts to help walk us through their thinking and the latest science on the particular risks and considerations for four common child care arrangements.

-1) Daycare, preschool, and other child care centers
+1) Day care, preschool and other child care centers

 Key questions: Is the center checking kids for symptoms, cleaning rigorously and restricting kids and staff to the same small groups each day?

 Child care centers have fairly detailed guidance from the U.S. Centers for Disease Control and Prevention on steps to take to reduce the spread of COVID-19.
-Those CDC suggestions are "a good starting point," says Dr. Tina Tan, a pediatrician at Northwestern Feinberg School of Medicine and Lurie Children's Hospital of Chicago who specializes in infectious diseases.
+Those CDC suggestions are "a good starting point," says Tina Tan, a pediatrician at Northwestern University's Feinberg School of Medicine and Lurie Children's Hospital of Chicago who specializes in infectious diseases.

-To distill the lengthy recommendations, Tan tells NPR, the key things parents should look for at a child care center are: intensive cleaning and disinfection procedures and a protocol that assigns children to groups that consistently stay together (ideally with the same adult) each day, to reduce the number of people they come into contact with.
-It's also important, she says, that the procedures for drop-off and pick-up avoid crowding.
+To distill the lengthy recommendations, Tan tells NPR, the key things parents should look for at a child care center are: intensive cleaning and disinfection procedures and a protocol that assigns children to groups that consistently stay together (ideally with the same adult) each day, to reduce the number of people with which they come into contact.
+It's also important, she says, that the procedures for drop-off and pickup avoid crowding.

 Dr. Stan Spinner, chief medical officer at Texas Children's Pediatrics and Texas Children's Urgent Care, adds to that list.
-All daycare workers should wear masks, he says, and daycares should routinely screen children (and parents) for fever, COVID-19 symptoms and exposure to people who have tested positive for the virus.
+All day care workers should wear masks, he says, and day cares should routinely screen children (and parents) for fever, COVID-19 symptoms and exposure to people who have tested positive for the virus.
 These steps "are a must," he says.
-Facilities should also be able to quickly pinpoint and isolate any child or worker who has symptoms, he adds, limit the sharing of toys and do their best to keep children physically distanced "when feasible and age appropriate."
+Facilities should also be able to pinpoint and isolate quickly any child or worker who has symptoms, he adds, limit the sharing of toys and do their best to keep children physically distanced "when feasible and age appropriate."

 Many recommendations from health officials, however, can tax already-strained facilities.
 One of the CDC's guidelines, for example, suggests adults wearing gloves use a five-step process to clean any toy that has been put in a baby's or toddler's mouth.

-"I have strong doubts that many daycares have the ability to strictly adhere to these guidelines," Spinner says.
+"I have strong doubts that many day cares have the ability to strictly adhere to these guidelines," Spinner says.

 Risk depends, too, on how widely the virus is circulating in the community.
 "If there is a surge of COVID-19 cases or a very high rate of infection in the community, it probably would not be a good idea for child care facilities to open," Tan says.

-As of early August, after cases had surged during the summer in Texas, more than 1,000 children attending daycare in the state (and more than 2,000 staff members) had tested positive for the virus.
+As of early August, after cases had surged during the summer in Texas, more than 1,000 children attending day care in the state (and more than 2,000 staff members) had tested positive for the virus.

-If families have a choice among child care options, Tan recommends taking a close look at any facility and asking questions about what preventative steps they are taking.
-"The riskiest child care option," she says, "would be a large daycare center that has not implemented the basic strategies to prevent exposure and spread of COVID-19."
+If families have a choice among child care options, Tan recommends taking a close look at any facility and asking questions about what preventive steps they are taking.
+"The riskiest child care option," she says, "would be a large day care center that has not implemented the basic strategies to prevent exposure and spread of COVID-19."

-2) Grandparent or other COVID-vulnerable family member
+2) Grandparent or other vulnerable family member

-Key question: Can everyone — kids included — commit to sticking exclusively to a very small 'bubble' of close contacts?
+Key question: Can everyone — kids included — commit to sticking exclusively to a small "bubble" of close contacts?

 Older people are at a drastically higher risk of getting severely ill and dying from COVID-19.
-And many common underlying conditions, such as hypertension and diabetes can increase that risk for any age group.
+And many common underlying conditions, such as hypertension and diabetes, can increase that risk for any age group.

 So for many grandparents, the safest choice is to not be the grandkids' caregiver.
 "This has been one of the most challenging aspects," Smith says, "because it's painful."